Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: Results and Analyses

 We further analyze the open-source baselines, \meta{} and \gpte{}, which both fail to produce any runnable applications.
 Among all the approaches, \meta{} incurs the highest overhead (\$9.61 and around 24 minutes per app).
 This might be due to its excessive design; for example, even for the elementary \textit{QRCode Tool} app, it generated 47 files and over 7,000 lines of code.
-In contrast, GPT-Engineer performs minimal design and code modification, with an average code lines of less than 350.
+In contrast, GPT-Engineer performs minimal design and code modification, with an average number of code lines being less than 350.
 This demonstrates that even with state-of-the-art LLMs, the design of the development workflow critically affects outcomes, with overly complex or overly simple designs both leading to failure.
 Our approach strikes a balance between workflow design and code implementation, consistently improving performance across different scenarios.

 \begin{mdframed}[linecolor=gray,roundcorner=12pt,backgroundcolor=gray!15,linewidth=3pt,innerleftmargin=2pt, leftmargin=0cm,rightmargin=0cm,topline=false,bottomline=false,rightline = false] \textbf{Answer to RQ4:} On \gpt{} and \claudethree{}, \ourtool{} achieves comparable efficiency performance to single-agent baselines while delivering higher Function Completeness per unit cost.
-However, the underlying agent behaviors of \claudefour{} make it tend to perform fine-grained step-by-step development, which requires more modification rounds per feature.
-Iterative development further amplifies this issue and incurs more cost, highlighting the need to balance the model-intrinsic behaviors with the guidance of the external workflow.
+However, the intrinsic agent behaviors of \claudefour{} make it tend to perform fine-grained review and fix operations, which require more modification rounds per feature.
+Iterative development further amplifies this issue and incurs more cost, highlighting the need to balance the model-intrinsic behaviors with the guidance of the external workflow. \end{mdframed}